ziyuqiu/health-insurance-decoder/README.md

 # Health Decoder

-Service to help people utilize and understand their health insurance plans.
+A service to help patients utilize healthcare.

 https://health-insurance-decoder.herokuapp.com/

 ## Motivation

 Health care in the United States is expensive and complex.
 In 2015, individuals in the U.S. spent roughly $9,990 on health-related expenses, 32% of which was for hospital care.
-We sought to create an app to help users better utilized the health care options available to them by better informing them about their own symptoms and the things that can help them, as well as the presence and affordability of local medical services.
+We sought to create an app that will help users utilize their available health care options by informing them about the presence and affordability of local medical services in conjunction with a personal health log.

 ## Key Features